 Paper 2: Pure (1/3 of final qualification)

 Paper 3: Applied (1/3 of final qualification)

-Calculators are permitted in all examinations and our suggested model is the CASIO fx-991EX Classwiz.
+Calculators are permitted in all examinations and our suggested model is the CASIO fx-991CW-W or CASIO fx-CG50.
 Students should check with their teacher before purchasing any other model.